lucapinello/CRISPR-meets-Docker/README.md

 - Mac: https://docs.docker.com/docker-for-mac/
 - Linux: https://docs.docker.com/engine/installation/

 Remember to share some folder with the Docker images (from the tray icon of Docker select *Preferences...* and then the *File Sharing* tab).
-At least the folder that contain this repository.
+At least the folder that contains this repository.

 Each example is organized in the following way: inside each example folder you have the **input data used an html file** that shows the execution log and the commands used to run the Docker commands.
 I provide also the IPython notebook file .ipynb used to create the html file, in case you want to modify it and/or run it interactively  (in this case you need to install IPython and the bash kernel).